Academic Board Elections & Inductions

 The two Deputy Chairs are ex officio members of the Academic Board's Standing Committee.
 They assist the Chair as required, and are the Chair's nominees on the Curriculum Committee and the Teaching and Learning Committee.

 What Do Board Members Do?

-- Liaise with staff and students in yourSchool, particularly the Chairs of the School Teaching and Learning Committee and School Research Committee and the School HDR Coordinator, so as to understand the current academic policy, quality assurance and strategic matters and the views of the academy in relation to them.
+- Members of Academic Board bring to the board their individual experience and skills.
+Members may also liaise with staff and students, so as to understand the current academic policy, quality assurance and strategic matters and the views of the academy in relation to them.

-- Serve on working parties that might be established from time to time.
+- Academic Board members may be asked serve on the Academic Board Standing Committee and/or on working parties that might be established from time to time.